LocalAtBrown/article-rec-training-job/README.md

 to run all tests, including integration tests.
 (Poe is a task runner that works well with Poetry.
 Run `poe -h` and refer to `pyproject.toml` for information on all available commands.)

-Integration tests for components rely on there being a fast way to spin up a local version or emulator of the external system(s) that component communicates with, such as an emulated BigQuery container for the GA4-based event fetcher, or a local Postgres instance for the Postgres page writer.
-In the interested of speed, components whose referenced external systems don't have a fast way to spin up a local version or emulator (e.g., WordPress API) don't have integration tests for now.
+Integration tests for components rely on there being a fast way to spin up a local instance or emulator of the external system(s) that component communicates with, such as an emulated BigQuery container for the GA4-based event fetcher, or a local Postgres instance for the Postgres page writer.
+In the interested of speed, components whose referenced external systems don't have a fast way to spin up a local instance or emulator (e.g., WordPress API) don't have integration tests for now.
 Unit tests will try to cover as much of their business logic as possible.

 ## Running Backfills